expo/expo/docs/pages/eas-update/debug-updates.md

 ## Wrap up

 Still having issues with EAS Update?
 Provide us with a reproduction repo in our [forums](https://forums.expo.dev/c/expo-application-services/56).
-Also, feel free to ask in the #updates channel on our [community Discord](https://chat.expo.dev/), or [contact us](https://expo.dev/contact) directly.
+Also, feel free to ask in the **#update** channel on our [community Discord](https://chat.expo.dev/), or [contact us](https://expo.dev/contact) directly.